brennan252/Meal-Nutrition-Calculator/README.md

 ## Future Improvements
 **1. Automated Tests**
-The app has grown too complex to efficiently test each new iteration's edge case bugs using only the browser, and Google Chrome Devtools with the React component extension.
+The app has grown too complex to efficiently test each new iteration's edge case bugs using only the browser and Google Chrome Developer tools.
 A few automated tests should be written to test commonly buggy meal submissions and ingredient lookups.

 **2. Server Best Practices**